CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 ### Python versions in the install scripts

 You can use python 3 version to install environments with python 2 interpreter, and vice versa.
-I recommend downloading python 3 version, which by default installs python 3 in Conda's `base` environment.
+We recommend downloading python 3 version, which by default installs python 3 in Conda's `base` environment.

 ### Miniconda or Anaconda